rcg4u/nerd-delay/README.md

   - Redirect HTTP to HTTPS.
   - Prevent hotlinking.
   - Block bad bots.
+- **New in 1.9.1:**
+  - Fully implemented `.htaccess` optimization functions for better performance and security.
 - **New in 1.9:**
   - Disable XML-RPC.
   - Disable REST API for non-authenticated users.